WRX Performance Parts: The Definitive Guide - Crawford Performance

 For CVT models, it’s best to focus on conservative power increases and handling improvements.
 A professional tune can help optimize performance while keeping power levels within a safe range for the transmission.
 When in doubt, consult with experts who understand the specific tolerances of your vehicle.

-Common Mistakes to Avoid
+Common Modding Mistakes (and How to Avoid Them)

 A frequent misstep for beginners is installing power-adding parts without getting a proper tune.
 Bolting on a new intake or downpipe changes how your engine breathes, and without adjusting the engine control unit (ECU), you could cause it to run lean and risk serious engine damage.
 Always pair these hardware changes with corresponding engine tuning services.